solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 EOF
 ```

-3. Lets go ahead and create VirtualDestinations for currency, shipping and cart services as well.
+3. Lets go ahead and create VirtualDestinations for the other backend api services as well.

 ```sh
 kubectl apply --context $MGMT -f tracks/04-multi-cluster-routing/virtual-destinations.yaml